ImagineNATIVE Film and Media Arts Festival: History

+In May 2023, Lindsay Monture was named the new festival director.

 Awards

-The 2001 winner for Best Film went to Atanarjuat: The Fast Runner by Inuit filmmaker Zacharias Kunuk.
-This film was the first feature dramatic film in an Indigenous language by an Inuit director.
+The 2001 winner for Best Film went to Atanarjuat: The Fast Runner by Inuk filmmaker Zacharias Kunuk.
+This film was the first feature dramatic film in an Indigenous language by an Inuk director.

 The 2016 festival focused on Inuit and northern films, with a special focus on films from Greenland.
 Award winners for that year included Bonfire, a film by Russian Sakha director Dmitry Davydov, for Best Dramatic Feature; Searchers (Maliglutit) by Zacharias Kunuk for Best Indigenous Language Production; and Angry Inuk, directed by Alethea Arnaquq-Baril, which won Best Documentary Feature.